kcg295/AppSecAssignment1.1/HW1_Instructions.md

 To complete the assignment, commit your updated code, your handwritten tests, the fuzzer-generated tests, and a brief writeup explaining the bugs you found and fixed in this part.
+This writeup should be in the writeup.md file under a header named "testing".

 ## Grading